mathiasjepsen/soft2019spring-ai/README.md

 GitHub

 ## Peergrade

-* All hand-in assignments are subject to peer review (you "grade" your fellow students), and will be conducted through [Peergrade](www.peergrade.io/join).
+* All hand-in assignments are subject to peer review (you "grade" your fellow students), and will be conducted through [Peergrade](https://www.peergrade.io/join).
 You will receive information from us on how to sign up and participate in due time.

 ## Mentimeter

-  * For active participation during class hours, we shall use the peer participation tool Mentimeter: https://www.menti.com.
+  * For active participation during class hours, we shall use the peer participation tool [Mentimeter:]( https://www.menti.com).
 You will receive instructions from us in due time, during the course when active participation is warranted (or required).